ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 You can customize GUI with themes, install packages and do the same type of work.
 You can install it on Linux, OSX and Windows

-* `GitGutter <https://packagecontrol.io/packages/GitGutter>`_ - plug-in to show information about files in a git repository
+* `GitGutter <https://packagecontrol.io/packages/GitGutter>`_ - plug-in to show information about files in a git repository.
-* `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_ - Provides enhancements to the operations on Sidebar of Files and Folders
+* `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_ - Provides enhancements to the operations on Sidebar of Files and Folders.
-* `Sublime Linter <https://packagecontrol.io/packages/SublimeLinter>`_ - The code linting framework for Sublime Text 3
+* `Sublime Linter <https://packagecontrol.io/packages/SublimeLinter>`_ - The code linting framework for Sublime Text 3.
-* `Pretty YAML <https://packagecontrol.io/packages/Pretty%20YAML>`_ - Prettify YAML plugin for Sublime Text 2 & 3
+* `Pretty YAML <https://packagecontrol.io/packages/Pretty%20YAML>`_ - Prettify YAML plugin for Sublime Text 2 and 3.
-* `Yamllint <https://packagecontrol.io/packages/SublimeLinter-contrib-yamllint>`_ - Sublime wrapper around yamllint
+* `Yamllint <https://packagecontrol.io/packages/SublimeLinter-contrib-yamllint>`_ - Sublime wrapper around yamllint.

 VS Code
 =======

-Also similar like Atom & sublime but, made by Microsoft.
+Also similar like Atom & Sublime but, made by Microsoft.
 Its also open source and free.

 * `YAML Support by Red Hat <https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml>`_ - Provides YAML support via yaml-language-server with built-in Kubernetes and Kedge syntax support.